-- Phase 1 corresponds to the metered-only area, and includes the highest demand parking spaces, recommended for immediate implementation.
-These spaces typically see high demand during all but the slowest times of year. - Phase 2 corresponds to the metered/permitted area, and includes parking spaces that currently see high demand during the busiest times of year, and moderate demand off-peak.
+- Phase 1 corresponds to the metered-only area in Nye Beach and the entire metered area and metered/ permit area in Bayfront These are the highest demand parking spaces, recommended for immediate implementation.
+These spaces typically see high demand during all but the slowest times of year. - Phase 2 corresponds to the metered/permitted area in Nye Beach, and includes parking spaces that currently see high demand during the busiest times of year, and moderate demand off-peak.
 They may see varying levels of demand during "shoulder" seasons.
 These spaces are recommended for metering following implementation of Phase 1, based upon funding availability, observed demand, and public input.